Ledger Promo Code 2026: Up to $20 in Bitcoin

 Security is Ledger's core business.
 Ledger devices integrate a Secure Element chip certified EAL5+ to EAL6+ depending on the model.
 This chip is identical to those used in biometric passports and bank cards, designed to resist physical attacks (probe, cold, heat, laser).
 The BOLOS architecture (Blockchain Open Ledger Operating System) is Ledger's proprietary operating system, isolating each blockchain app in a separate secure environment.
 Ledger has a Donjon team (security research) tasked with testing its own devices and finding vulnerabilities before malicious actors.
 Firmwares are regularly updated via Ledger Live to fix any vulnerabilities and add features.
 No Ledger device has ever been hacked remotely since the company's creation.

-Ledger Live is the software interface to manage all your crypto-assets from one place.
-Available on Windows, macOS, Linux, iOS and Android, it lets you view balances in real time, send and receive crypto, and buy, sell and swap crypto directly via integrated partners (Coinify, MoonPay, Changelly, 1inch).
-Ledger Live also includes DeFi features (staking, earn) to put your crypto-assets to work.
-The app manages over 5,500 cryptocurrencies and tokens, with the major blockchains (Bitcoin, Ethereum, Solana, Polygon, BNB Chain, Avalanche, etc.) and their associated ERC-20 tokens.
-Device firmware updates are done directly via Ledger Live.
+In October 2025, alongside the Nano Gen5 launch, Ledger Live was renamed Ledger Wallet.
+It is the software interface to manage all your crypto-assets from one place.
+Available on Windows, macOS, Linux, iOS and Android, it lets you view balances in real time, send and receive crypto, and buy, sell and swap via integrated partners (MoonPay, Coinify, Changelly, 1inch).
+The app includes staking and earn features, natively manages 500+ coins — and thousands of tokens across the major blockchains (Bitcoin, Ethereum, Solana, XRP, stablecoins…).
+Ledger Wallet is also where referral rewards and BTC vouchers are claimed (Discover > Refer a Friend).
+Device firmware updates are done directly in the app.

 Which cryptocurrencies are compatible with Ledger?

-Ledger devices are compatible with over 5,500 cryptocurrencies and tokens.
-The main natively supported blockchains are Bitcoin (BTC), Ethereum (ETH) and all ERC-20 tokens, Solana (SOL), XRP, Cardano (ADA), Polkadot (DOT), Avalanche (AVAX), BNB Chain (BNB), Polygon (MATIC), Cosmos (ATOM), Litecoin (LTC), Bitcoin Cash (BCH), Dogecoin (DOGE) and hundreds of others.
-For ERC-20 tokens (over 10,000 on the Ethereum blockchain), Ledger Live automatically manages compatibility via the Ethereum app.
-Third-party apps (MyEtherWallet, MetaMask) can be connected to a Ledger to access other DeFi and NFT protocols not natively managed in Ledger Live.
+Ledger no longer advertises the old "5,500 coins" figure: the official supported-assets page now says the app supports thousands of cryptocurrencies, with 500+ managed natively in the Ledger Wallet app.
+The main natively supported blockchains are Bitcoin (BTC), Ethereum (ETH) and all ERC-20 tokens, Solana (SOL), XRP, Cardano (ADA), Polkadot (DOT), Avalanche (AVAX), BNB Chain (BNB), Polygon, Cosmos (ATOM), Litecoin (LTC), Bitcoin Cash (BCH), Dogecoin (DOGE) and hundreds of others.
+For ERC-20 tokens (over 10,000 on Ethereum), Ledger Wallet automatically manages compatibility via the Ethereum app.
+Third-party apps (MetaMask, MyEtherWallet) can be connected to a Ledger to access DeFi and NFT protocols not natively managed.

 How to buy a Ledger and avoid counterfeits

 It's imperative to buy a Ledger only from the official Ledger.com site or officially listed authorised resellers.
-Ledger devices bought second-hand or on unofficial platforms (third-party marketplace sellers, eBay, Telegram groups) present a major risk: a device pre-configured with a seed phrase known to the sender would let them steal all your crypto as soon as you transfer it.
+Devices bought second-hand or on unofficial platforms (third-party marketplace sellers, eBay, Telegram groups) present a major risk: a device pre-configured with a seed phrase known to the sender would let them steal all your crypto as soon as you transfer it.
 Fundamental reminder: a new Ledger ALWAYS generates its own seed phrase on first setup.
 If a device asks you to enter a seed phrase provided by the seller or arrives already configured, never use it.
-The hardware-wallet counterfeit ecosystem is documented, notably via fake sites imitating Ledger.com.
-An official Ledger referral code is available on this page to get crypto rewards when buying from the official site.
+Also worth knowing: BTC vouchers are occasionally included in the box and redeemable in the Ledger Wallet app.
+Beyond that, no permanent public discount code exists at Ledger — the three official levers (Bitcoin referral, the 20% upgrade program, seasonal campaigns) are detailed at the top of this page.

 Ledger vs Trezor: comparing the two leaders